nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-create-an-empty-bundle.md

 ## Create the Basic Project Skeleton

-To create a basic folder structure, we use the [Nuxeo Generator](https://www.npmjs.com/package/generator-nuxeo).
+To create a basic folder structure, we use the [Nuxeo CLI](https://www.npmjs.com/package/nuxeo-cli).
 There is no required location to create your project.
 To create your project structure, follow the steps below.

 1. In a console, type: `mkdir cookbook && cd $_`
-2. In a console, type: `yo nuxeo single-module`.
+2. In a console, type: `nuxeo bootstrap single-module`.
 2. You are prompted a series of choices to create your project.
 Accept the default propositions and follow those:

     ```